taro-rb/taro/README.md

 ## Possible future features

-- warning/raising for undeclared input params (currently they are ignored)
 - usage without rails is possible but not convenient yet
 - rspec matchers for testing
 - sum types